Gus and Lyndall Wortham Park

 Had this Wortham park existed when I lived in the nurse’s dorm of the Texas Medical Center, I would surely have spent some time there.
-The six story nurse’s dorm no longer exists nor do surface free parking lots such as I got to use back in 1969 and the early 1970s.
+The six-story nurse’s dorm no longer exists nor do surface free parking lots such as I got to use back in 1969 and the early 1970s.

-Located at a busy intersection of the Texas Medical Center, this park is beautiful even if viewed from a passing vehicle.
+Located at a busy intersection of the Texas Medical Center, this park is beautiful even if viewed from a moving vehicle.
 It is a gem of a park space that I am sure many people will enjoy for years to come.